A Quick Guide About College Access

-The Free Application for Federal Student Aid is a form completed by current and prospective college students in the United States.
-The form determines a student’s eligibility for student financial aid.
-Additionally, the FAFSA form determines whether a student qualifies for financial loans.
+The Free Application for Federal Student Aid (FAFSA) is a financial aid form used with current and prospective college students in the United States.
+The application determines a student’s eligibility for student financial aid.
+Additionally, the FAFSA form determines whether a student qualifies for financial loans and scholarship funds.

-What if the parents and the student are undocumented?
+What if the parents and student are undocumented?

 Planning and Applying for College

+Early planning and research will help figure out which schools welcome undocumented students and offer in-state tuition rates.
 Early planning is an essential piece of the college planning puzzle.
-This is because out of state tuition tends to cost twice as much.
-You may also want to look for colleges that have organizations or groups that support and guide undocumented students.
+This is because out of state tuition rates tend to cost twice as much.
+You may also want to look for colleges that have organizations or groups that support and guide undocumented youths.

-There are options for undocumented students to attend college.
-Fortunately, some universities and states provide college access and welcome undocumented students.
+It is great to share that there are options for undocumented students to attend college.
+Fortunately, various universities and states provide access to college and welcome undocumented students.
 Students must begin their search early to find colleges and universities that are friendly to undocumented students.
 Click this link to see a list of colleges and universities that welcome undocumented students.